osmcode/osmium-tool/man/osmium-export.md

     output, but you can restrict the types using this option.
 TYPES is a comma-separated list of the types ("point", "linestring", and "polygon").

+-a, \--attributes=ATTRS
+:   In addition to tags, also export attributes specified in this comma-separated
+    list.
+By default, none are exported.
+See the **ATTRIBUTES** section below for the known attributes list and an explanation.

 -i, \--index-type=TYPE
 :   Set the index type.
 For details see the **osmium-index-types**(5) man
     page.